 So failure can either mean a project wasn't executed properly or didn't find application after execution.
 These are the parameters to contextualise success.

 If we're looking at failure from a project - not product - perspective only, then these are the biggest reasons projects fail, based on my 35 years in the industry:

 - A weak project plan.
 Some project managers tend to jump into a project without taking the time to properly plan.
 Inevitably, that's when issues arise down-the-line.

 - Changes in scope.
 Weak planning means that as a project progresses, forgotten factors tend to pop up.
 That means scope changes, which can translate into budget pressures and problems meeting milestones.

 - Absence of milestone events.
 You can't eat an elephant in one sitting.
 The more often a manager checks in to ensure a project is on track the easier it'll be to spot the need for managerial intervention.
 It's far better to fix small deviations before they evolve into big deviations.

 From a human capital perspective, projects can fail because of:

 - Inexperienced project managers.
 As project management has become such a popular profession, there are incidents of under-qualified, inexperienced managers leading projects they're not necessarily equipped to manage.
 Project Management South Africa (PMSA) is leading a process to designate project managers based on their qualifications, training and experience.
 The ultimate goal is to achieve the level of a Professional Project Manager.
-In a country like SA, the benefits utilizing competent project managers could result in us successfully completing National Development projects, which could havepositive implications for the achievement of the
+In a country like SA, the benefits utilizing competent project managers could result in us successfully completing National Development projects, which could have positive implications for the achievement of the 2030 goals.

 - Incapacitated teams.
 As part of the economic recovery plan, the government should prioritise investing in training for project management as a scarce skill.